 The Wider World Outside of the Classroom

-As part of our Key Stage 4 curriculum, students undertake a Level 1 City and Guilds in work based/land based operations at Reddish Vale High School Farm.
+As part of our Key Stage 4 curriculum, pupils undertake a Level 1 City and Guilds in work based/land based operations within our on-site Horticulture area.
 This programme of study involves practical, hands on learning around animals and horticulture, covering aspects of health and safety as well.
 The course is delivered by a qualified teacher and supported by staff pupils are familiar with, after being thoroughly risk assessed.

 Educational Visits and Trips

-Friday afternoons focus on the development of social skills as students are given ‘Options’ where they can participate in extra-curricular activities.
+Friday afternoons focus on the development of social skills as pupils are given ‘Options’ where they can participate in extra-curricular activities.
 These have recently included:

 - Visiting a local farm